jmclip/notes/01-functions-sets.md

 * Survey math and statistical tools that are foundational to CSS
 * Review common mathematical notation
 * Apply math/statistics methods
-* Prepare students to pass the MACSS math/stats placement exam and enroll in computationally-enhanced course offerings at UChicago
+* Prepare students to pass the MACSS math/stats placement exam and enroll in computationally-enhanced or statistically theoretical course offerings at UChicago

 ## Course logistics